shmatt/assistants-vector-store-sync/README.md

 The action uses a key, which is derived from the repository name (without the owner prefix) but may be provided via the `key` input.

-It will look for a Vector Store that has metadata with the metadata key `key` set to the provided value / repository name.
-If one doesn't exist, it will be created with the name also set the value.
+It will look for a Vector Store that has [metadata](https://platform.openai.com/docs/api-reference/vector-stores/create) with the metadata key `key` set to the provided value / repository name.
+If one doesn't exist, it will be created with the name also set to the value.

 For example, if the key or repostory name is `knowledge-base`, the Vector Store as JSON would look like: